Differentially Private Ordinary Least Squares: Introduction

-\fi We analyze the performance of Algorithm~\ref{alg:private_JL} on a matrix $A$ of the form $A= [X;\vec y]$, where each coordinate $y_i$ is generated according to the \emph{homoscedastic model} with Gaussian noise, which is a classical model in statistics.
-We assume the existence of a vector $\vec\beta$ s.t. for every $i$ we have $y_i = \vec\beta^\T \vec x_i + e_i$ and $e_i$ is sampled i.i.d from $\gaussian(0,\sigma^2)$.
-This model may seem objectionable, and assumptions like the noise being independent, having $0$-mean or sampled from a Gaussian distribution have all been called into question in the past.
-However, due to the prevalence of this model, we see fit to initiate the line of work on differentially private Least Squares with this basic model.
+\fi We analyze the performances of our algorithms on a matrix $A$ of the form $A= [X;\vec y]$, where each coordinate $y_i$ is generated according to the \emph{homoscedastic model} with Gaussian noise, which is a classical model in statistics.
+We assume the existence of a vector $\vec\beta$ s.t. for every $i$ we have $y_i = \vec\beta^\T \vec x_i + e_i$ and $e_i$ is sampled i.i.d from $\gaussian(0,\sigma^2)$.\footnote{This model may seem objectionable.
+Assumptions like the noise independence, $0$-meaned or sampled from a Gaussian distribution have all been called into question in the past.
+Yet due to the prevalence of this model we see fit to initiate the line of work on differentially private Least Squares with this Ordinary model.}